-From 2000 to 2025 I have been a co-director/owner and clinical audiologist at DWM Audiology, a private independent Audiology clinic based in Melbourne, Australia.
-Over that time, DWM Audiology has become a leading tinnitus, hyperacusis, acoustic shock, TTS and misophonia clinic in Australia, collaborating closely with a range of health/medical professionals in a multidisciplinary setting.
+From 2000 to 2025 I was a co-director/owner and clinical audiologist at DWM Audiology, a private independent Audiology clinic based in Melbourne, Australia.
+DWM Audiology is now a leading tinnitus, hyperacusis, acoustic shock, TTS and misophonia clinic in Australia, collaborating closely with a range of health/medical professionals in a multidisciplinary setting.

 Along with the demands of being a clinician and running a busy clinic, my focus has been to analyse, investigate and research my observations of lived experience in my patients, develop effective treatment approaches and teach/mentor other clinicians.

-I am regularly invited to give conference presentations, training, workshops, articles and media interviews.
-I provide lectures to the Master of Clinical Audiology course at the University of Melburne and at Macquarie University Sydney.
+I am regularly invited to give conference presentations, training, webinars, workshops, articles and media interviews; provide lectures to the Master of Clinical Audiology course at the University of Melburne and at Macquarie University Sydney.

 My patients have been my teachers.
-Tens of thousands of hours carefully, respectfully, with a curious and open mind, have been spent listening to thousands of patients describe the factors relating to the onset, development and persistence of their tinnitus, hyperacusis, misophonia and their associated physical and psychological symptoms.
+Tens of thousands of hours carefully, respectfully, with a curious and open mind, have been spent listening to thousands of patients describe the factors relating to the onset, development and persistence of their tinnitus, hyperacusis, misophonia and their associated physical symptoms and psychological reaction.

 Evaluating my patients’ histories and shepherding them through a recovery process has provided insights into hyperacusis mechanisms, TTS pathways and triggers, acoustic shock and tinnitus reactivity.
 A process of considered and analytical reflection has allowed common, consistent and repeated patterns and themes to emerge, with a number of lightbulb moments.